SkyeDoesThings/WiiHomebrewGuide/README.md

 # WiiHomebrewGuide
-An open source Nintendo Wii homebrew guide!
+An open source Nintendo Wii (Maybe Wii U in the future) homebrew guide!